 - Unified command: a principle lies in the management that each person should only report to no more than one manager in order to avoid confusion and disorder.

 Span of Control

-This element is really important because it determines how many person each manager can manage and how many circle of management an organization can be divided into.
+This element is really important because it determines how many people each manager can manage and how many circles of management an organization can be divided into.
 It even can shape the whole organizational structure.

 This refers to the rule how work is standardized and the guidance how workers should behave.